feuersteiner/bref/README.md

 Bref is a Svelte UI component library designed to be minimal, flexible, and easy to use.
 Think of it as, what if `Shadcn/ui` was built specifically for Svelte, used only CSS styling and no Tailwind CSS, fully embracing Svelte's unique capabilities and idioms.

+## What We Promise

+- **Base UI components with escape hatches**: Access raw CSS properties when you need full control
+- **Clear naming conventions**: Component names resemble HTML as much as possible to avoid confusion
+- **Section-based components**: For more complex UI needs like navbars, modals, and cards
+- **Marketing site components**: Ready-made components for building landing pages and marketing sites
+- **Theming component**: A simple component to style the entire UI library (colors, padding, spacing, fonts, borders...) to your desires
+- **WIP: CLI tool**: Import components directly into your codebase and customize them at will

 ## Installation

 ```